These tips for a long flight will make your life so much easier, even on long flights!

 There is absolutely nothing more important than comfort on a long flight.
 If you don’t have the money to splurge for first-class, which neither do I so you’re in good company, then all you have is the tiny space in your economy airplane seat.
 However, you CAN make the most of it.
 Here are my quick tips to making yourself as comfortable as possible:

-- Wear leggings, not jeans, this will allow you to be comfortable and feel less constricted
+- One of my favorite tips for a long flight is to wear leggings, not jeans, this will allow you to be comfortable and feel less constricted

 - Change into slip on shoes so that your feet can breathe.
 I use and highly recommend these.

 - If you are in a middle seat, use the airplane pillows as extra padding between you and the armrest.
 This will stop your neighbors’ elbows from creeping into your space as well as make leaning to the side more comfortable.

 - Invest in a QUALITY neck pillow.
 You can buy them online, but I recommend trying them out in person to figure out which kind fits your neck the best.

 - Also, wear a sweater or cardigan that you can use to stay warm on the plane.
 It’ll make a difference.

 - If the flight takes off and there are empty rows around you, don’t be afraid to move to one of the still empty rows!
 An empty row can change your entire flight experience.